-Artificial lighting creates an opportunity for growers to not only assert more control over their planning and output, but also to help make rapid adjustments in response to market demands.
+Artificial lighting creates an opportunity for growers to not only assert more control over their planning and output, but to also help make rapid adjustments in response to market demands.
 Being less reliant on natural light means being less affected by unpredictable weather and seasonality.
-When growers are able to stay in the market year-round, they can provide varieties to grocery stores regardless of the season, helping position them as a grocer's first choice.
+When growers are able to stay in market year-round, they can provide varieties to grocery stores regardless of the season, helping position them as a grocer's first choice.

-Thanks to established relationships with industry leaders, and the leading investment De Ruiter™ has made in vegetable research and development, we are able to equip our growers with the variety knowledge they need to benefit from artificial lighting.
+Thanks to established relationships with industry leaders, and the leading investment De Ruiter™ has made in vegetable research and development, we are able to equip our growers with the knowledge they need to benefit from artificial lighting.

 Knowledge sharing with industry leaders advances De Ruiter varieties

 From energy suppliers to glasshouse builders, De Ruiter partners with a variety of companies to develop technically advanced varieties that perform well under artificial lighting.
 A collaboration with Philips Lighting Horticulture LED solutions allows us to conduct trials with growers in many parts of the world on new and existing varieties using their LED lights.
 Learn more about Philips Lighting Horticulture LED solutions on their website.
 With the combined knowledge of our teams, we help growers understand this new way of growing and work with them directly to make the right decisions for their operation.

 “Because of our partnership, we make each other stronger.
 De Ruiter is helping us learn how their varieties are grown and the necessary specifications, while we’re helping them understand how to use artificial lighting to be even more successful in glasshouse operations,” says Piet Hein van Baar, Plant Specialist in High Wire Crops, Philips Lighting Horticulture LED Solutions.